chinamike65/hugo-tuolesi/content/book5/book5en.md

 There is no ability to help one's own mother get rid of suffering and attain happiness, let alone help the mothers of living beings in the six realms.

-The seventh branch is to generate bodhicitta.
+The seventh point is to generate Bodhicitta.

 Who has the ability to free living beings in the six realms from suffering and attain happiness?
-Arahant?
-Earthly Bodhisattva?
+Arhats?
+Earth Bodhisattvas?
 None of them have this ability, and the one who has this ability is a Buddha.

 Therefore, I want to set my mind: In order for sentient beings in the six realms to be free from suffering and achieve happiness, I want to become a Buddha.
-After becoming a Buddha, I will immediately save my mother's sentient beings, so that sentient beings can be free from suffering and achieve happiness.
+After becoming a Buddha, I will immediately save my mother sentient beings, so that sentient beings can be free from suffering and achieve happiness.

-This is the Bodhicitta arising from the seven branches of cause and effect.
+This is the Bodhicitta arising from The Seven-Point Cause and Effect Instruction.

-(2) To exchange bodhicitta with others.
+(2) Bodhicitta of Exchanging Oneself and Others.

 37

+The instructions on exchanging oneself with others consist of five main points:

+1. Equalizing oneself with others

+2. The disadvantage of cherishing oneself

+3. The advantages of cherishing others

+4. The actual thought of exchanging oneself with others

+5. The meditation on giving and taking (tonglen)

-The "exchange" of exchanging bodhicitta with others does not mean exchanging oneself with others, but exchanging one's self-interest of loving me and respecting me for an altruistic heart of loving and respecting him.
+The "exchange" of Exchanging Self for Others does not mean exchanging oneself with others, but exchanging one's self-interest of loving oneself and respecting only oneself for an altruistic heart of loving and respecting others.

 Use this kind of altruism to replace your own self-interest, and then increase your sense of responsibility.
-The bodhicitta that arises at this time is the bodhicitta that is exchanged for others.
+The bodhicitta that arises at this time is the bodhicitta of exchanging self for others.

 The Treatise on Entering Bodhisattva Actions states: